ypriverol/quantms-research/proteogenomics-research/deepLC/README.md

 The dataset used in this project is the result of the PXD014145 project filtered by spectrumAI (removing low confident mutations).
 The dataset description can be found in the following link: https://www.ebi.ac.uk/pride/archive/projects/PXD014145.

+Dataset details:
+- TMT dataset
+- Cells were lysed in 0.1% RapiGest SF (0.1M HEPES pH8) and protease inhibitors.
+Proteins were reduced using 5mM DTT and afterwards alkylated using 15 mM 2-Iodoacetamide (each at 37°C for 15 min).
+Two-step digestion was performed using trypsin in 1:25 enzmy:protein ration.
+- TMT labelled samples were fractionated using an Waters reversed phase XBridge C18 column (150mm x 1mm column containing 3.5µm particles) on a Agilent1100 HPLC system.
+- Q Exactive plus mass spectrometer coupled to EASY-nLC™ 1000 UHPLC system.

 # DeepLC_Report

 In order to use DeepLC to predict the retention time of non-canonical peptides, we did a prediction of canonical peptide to see how the model works.
 All canonical peptides are divided into ten parts, nine for model calibration and one for prediction.
 I used two calibration model methods.
 At the same time, the direct prediction method of uncalibrated model is also used.
 Here are the results of the predicted canonical peptide.